Zawyki

 Zawyki is a village in the administrative district of Gmina Suraż, within Białystok County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 6 km south-east of Suraż and 25 km south-west of the regional capital Białystok.

 According to the 1921 census, the village was inhabited by 427 people, among whom 380 were Roman Catholic, 43 Orthodox, and 4 Mosaic.
 At the same time, 421 inhabitants declared Polish nationality, 2 Belarusian and 4 Jewish.
 There were 80 residential buildings in the village.